Tom Brady, Michael Strahan and Gotham Chopra are launching a new sports media startup

 “I think in our very first meeting, he shared with me the idea of Religion of Sports, and I was hooked immediately!,” Brady wrote in an email.
 “Over the next few years, Gotham and I continued the conversation and the friendship evolved very naturally from there.”

-Strahan had enjoyed a long-standing friendship with Brady and through mutual friends was connected with Chopra who floated the idea of the company to him.
+Strahan had enjoyed a long-standing friendship with Brady and through mutual friends was connected with Chopra, who floated the idea of the company to him.
 The idea resonated.
 “I love the storytelling aspect and being able to produce content that’s different and inspiring,” Strahan wrote in an email.

-While both Brady and Strahan are among the greatest athletes to play the game of football, Chopra brings the eye, and mind of the ultimate fan.
+While both Brady and Strahan are among the greatest athletes to play the game of football, Chopra brings the eye, and mind, of the ultimate fan.

 For him, the inspiration for the company goes back to something out of a Norman Rockwell illustration.
 Picture an immigrant father and his young son sitting in the stands at Fenway Park, watching the Red Sox take the field.
 That experience, and the sense of community that it instilled, became a focal point for the younger Chopra and a theme that would recur again and again in his work.